Saturday, September 16, 2023

 BC Brewers Stand Against Food Insecurity

 I admire their courage in tackling food insecurity, a daunting issue affecting many.
-This is more than just about beer.
-It's about belonging and a community coming together to support each other.
-This story resonates with me and with many of us.
+This is about more than just beer – it's about belonging and a community coming together to support each other.

 The Unconventional Approach: Farmers Market at a Brewery

-Blending the worlds of craft beer and fresh produce, local brewery owners took an unconventional approach by introducing a farmers market at their location.
-They tapped into the community collaboration spirit that fuels the craft beer industry, brewing innovative solutions to combat food insecurities.
+Blending the worlds of craft beer and fresh produce, several BC brewery owners have taken an unconventional approach by introducing farmers markets at their locations.
+They've tapped into the community collaboration spirit that fuels the craft beer industry, brewing innovative solutions to combat food insecurity.

 • Leveraged the connection between beer and agriculture